jundalisay/superb/content/en/research/sarkar/yogic-treatments/hernia.md

-+++
+---
-title= "Healing Diet for Hernia"
+title: "Healing Diet for Hernia"
-#heading= "Natural Treatments and Herbal Remedies"
+date: 2022-12-24
+author: "PR Sarkar"
-description= "Femoral hernia happens if the intenstine pushes out through the hole in the canal of nerve fibres and the muscular network controlling the legs" image= "/covers/yogic.jpg" linkb= "/research/sarkar/yogic-treatments/heart-disease" linkbtext= "Heart Disease" linkf= "/research/sarkar/yogic-treatments/high-blood-pressure" linkftext= "high blood" icon = "/icons/yoga.jpg"
+description: "Femoral hernia happens if the intenstine pushes out through the hole in the canal of nerve fibres and the muscular network controlling the legs"
-+++
+image: "/covers/yogic.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms